 We all incorrectly attach our self-worth to various things.
 Don’t feel bad.
 The important thing is to identify it and change your perception, as I keep saying.

-So, okay, I know that true self-worth is always 100% (taught in most Parental Stress Centre products) and that I don’t need to attach my self-worth to anything.
+So, okay, I know that true self-worth is always 100% (taught in most Parental Stress Centre Courses) and that I don’t need to attach my self-worth to anything.
 So in any given situation my life is valuable as it is.

 That’s right.
 Can anything really ‘interrupt’ your life?